 There are two types of advance medical directives: a living will, and a Health Care Power of Attorney.
 A living will specifies wishes.
 A Health Care Power of Attorney gives someone the power to make decisions.
 A Health Care Power of Attorney can also be called a Health Care Proxy or a Durable Medical Power of Attorney.
 Often these two documents are combined.

-Navy Federal Credit Union provides a great template in a document called Five Wishes that serves as a living will and also as a Health Care Power of Attorney.
+There’s a great document called Five Wishes that serves as a living will and also as a Health Care Power of Attorney.
 Its format is valid in most states, though a few may require a notary.
 You’ll have to go to the hosting website, FiveWishes.org, to verify which states accept this document at the current time.
 At the Five Wishes website, you can also purchase a fillable copy, or different languages.
 The FiveWishes.org website also includes a free resource for how to think and talk about the hard topics that are included in a Health Care Power of Attorney.

 While not technically a legal document, access to Tricare can be helpful.
 Your young adult can call Tricare and have you listed as their representative.
 This will help if you’re the one who is trying to sort out why a claim wasn’t paid, or tracking down authorization for a procedure.